Price Range:$499 – $1,199

 You’re almost ready to begin your search for the right twin XL mattress.
-Before we let you go, let’s answer a few common questions about the twin XL mattress size.
+As you begin your search for the ideal twin XL mattress, here are a few important questions to keep in mind.

 Although most bunk beds are compatible with twin or full sizes, some bunk bed models can accommodate one or two twin XL mattresses.
 Bunk beds are great space-saving options for children’s bedrooms, as well as dorm rooms.

 If you plan to use one or two twin XL mattresses with a bunk bed, be sure to first check the bed’s weight capacity.
 This refers to the maximum amount of weight the bed can support, and it applies to both the sleepers and the mattresses.
 Additionally, the U.S. Consumer Product Safety Commission mandates that the mattress on a top bunk should be at least 5 inches shorter than the guard rails on either side.
 For this reason, low-profile mattresses measuring 6 to 7 inches thick are usually the best fit.

 In addition to comparing mattresses, you should also research how different brands stack up in terms of shipping, returns, and warranty coverage.